-Sofia's Desperate Gallery was a finalist in the SHORT and SWEET play Festival, Seymour Centre, Sydney and Arts Centre, Melbourne.
-It has been performed in Canada, New Zealand, the Unites States and the UK.
-Desperate Gallery was published by Lazy Bee, UK, in 2012, and available at Lazy Bee Publishing.
+Sofia's Desperate Gallery was a finalist in the SHORT and SWEET play Festival, Seymour Centre, Sydney and Arts Centre, Melbourne; also performed in Canada, New Zealand, the United States and published by Lazy Bee Publishing UK, in 2012.

 Sofia is a professional accordionist with the band Vardos.

 Why did Sofia take up the accordion?
 What is an accordion even?
 Find out more: Read Sofia's 2019 article on Melbourne Recital Centre SoundEscapes.